 "Sources of renewable energy, such as wind and solar power, could offer an alternative to fossil fuels to satisfy local demand and minimize the opportunity cost," al-Shawaf told The New Arab.
 "In addition to economic benefits, renewable energy generation could offer environmental benefits."

 "Special attention should be paid to renewable and environmentally safe sources of energy, of which solar power is among the most important," Zubari told The New Arab.
 "Solar energy has enormous potential in the countries of the Gulf, which are located within the 'sun belt' of the world."

 As the renewable energy industry grows in the Gulf, businesses and scientists there are looking into additional technologies.
 Saudi Arabia and the UAE have focused on the promise of energy storage, which would allow the Gulf's Arab monarchies to save solar energy for later use.
-Some geochemists have suggested that the natural environment in Oman represents the perfect opportunity for carbon storage, one technological method of limiting the number of greenhouse gases that escape into the atmosphere.
+Some geochemists have suggested that the natural environment in Oman represents the perfect opportunity for carbon storage, one technological method of limiting the amount of greenhouse gases that escape into the atmosphere.

 "The main challenge for the renewable energy industry going forward will be to optimise the capacity of alternative energy within wider electrical networks," said al-Ajmi.
 "This optimisation will require making sources of renewable energy more dependable through energy storage."

 |Yemenis are even installing solar panels on ice cream carts and motorised wheelchairs, demonstrating the extent of the demand for alternative energy in every corner of the Middle East|

 In an ironic twist, the Gulf's petrodollars are fuelling the rise of the renewable energy industry in the Middle East.
 The technologies devised in Qatar and the UAE can then benefit countries with many fewer resources at their disposal but no less to lose from climate change, from Egypt to Iraq.